An essay spurred upon reading two books by Percival Everett

 While I enjoyed So Much Blue, Everett’s earlier book Erasure blew me away.

-Monk’s fake book becomes an instant hit, and he is suddenly swimming in new money.
+Monk’s fake book becomes an instant hit, and he is swimming in new money.

 In parallel, Monk deals with a complicated personal life that includes a mother slowly descending into the madness of Alzheimer’s, reverberations from his father’s suicide, the death of his sister, a budding romance, and more.
 In less accomplished hands, the sheer number of events would be too much, but Everett neatly pulls it off.